rajitdeb/WorkManagerExample/README.md

 ### 4. Enqueue the Work Request

-Enqueue the work request using the following command:
+Enqueue the `oneTimeWorkRequest` using the following command:

 ```kotlin
 WorkManager.getInstance(context).enqueue(oneTimeWorkRequest)